WIND WATER MILLS

 Turf Fen Mill near How Hill |

-Hunsett Drainage Mill on the River Ant is probably the Norfolk windmill on the most postcards! this is due to its chocolate box picture setting, but actually its quite hard to get to, being at the Northern end of the Norfolk Broads network and no road access. |
+Hunsett Drainage Mill on the River Ant is probably the windmill on most Norfolk Broads postcards! this is due to its chocolate box picture setting, but actually its quite hard to get to, being at the Northern end of the Norfolk Broads network with no road access (the mill is private and not open to the public). |

 Chocolate box windmill |